Site Carpentry — Intermediate Apprenticeship (Level 2)

 This occupation involves carrying out skilled work, primarily using timber products, either on a construction site, or in a workshop, creating and installing building components.
-It is a core and options apprenticeship, with two pathways:

 A Site Carpenter will normally work on a building site, or in domestic and commercial premises, preparing and fixing building components, from the initial erection of a new building, through to the installation of all necessary fixtures and fittings, as well as a range of repair and maintenance activities.

-Construction - Carpentry and Joinery - Level 2
+Site Carpentry - Level 2 Standard

 You will need to be employed for a minimum of 30 hours per week in a relevant job but we can assist you in finding a placement